Paul Hickson: Conviction

 On 27 September 1995, he was convicted of fifteen of the seventeen charges, including two of rape, by a jury of eight men and four women.
 He was cleared of two charges of indecent assault against a former Commonwealth Games swimmer and a twenty-year-old Swansea University student.
 Hickson was sentenced to 17 years imprisonment following the three-week trial.
-Following his conviction, the chief executive of the Amateur Swimming Federation of Great Britain expressed that the body were "extremely concerned" that one of their coaches could be guilty of such offences and assured parents that vetting and supervision procedures would be reviewed and tightened.
+Following his conviction, the chief executive of the Amateur Swimming Federation of Great Britain expressed that the body was "extremely concerned" that one of their coaches could be guilty of such offences and assured parents that vetting and supervision procedures would be reviewed and tightened.
 At conviction, David Sparkes was the chief executive of the Amateur Swimming Association of Great Britain, later the head of British Swimming.
 A mother of a female swimmer said 'Hickson, at the time, had an almost god-like image in the sport.
 He also had the gift of the gab, and was very manipulative'.

 On 28 September 1995 a large picture of him appeared on the front page of The Times; its editorial mentioned the National Coaching Foundation and the National Association of Sports Coaches, and reported that, unlike school teachers, children's sports coaches did not require a criminal record check.

 The sentence was reduced from 17 to 15 years in February 1997, on an appeal, by Joyanne Bracewell.

 On 18 March 1998, the 50-minute Dreams of Gold was shown as part of Crimewatch File on BBC1, narrated by Jill Dando.
 The case was featured on File on 4 on 10 July 2012 on BBC Radio 4.
 It was featured on 24 May 2016 on BBC Radio 5 Live.

 In October 2002, Hickson attempted to acquire early parole, but it was rejected by Sir Roderick Evans, who noted that the parole board did not accept he had sufficiently changed his lifestyle to prevent him reoffending.
 Evans further expressed that Hickson had to demonstrate that the likelihood of him reoffending again was reduced, suggesting that this could not be demonstrated solely by the passage of time.